Blame It: Chart performance

 "Blame It" moved rapidly to number one on US Billboards Hot R&B/Hip-Hop Songs chart, becoming Foxx's first number one on the chart as a lead artist, and his third including featured credits.
 "Blame It" broke the record for the longest-running number one song ever on the chart by a male artist.
 It spent fourteen consecutive weeks at number one before finally being knocked off by Jeremih's "Birthday Sex".
 It is tied with "We Belong Together" by Mariah Carey, "Nobody's Supposed to Be Here" by Deborah Cox and "Pretty Wings" by Maxwell as the second longest-running song ever on the chart.
 Only "Be Without You" by Mary J. Blige spent more time at number one, with 15 weeks.

 On the US Billboard Hot 100, the song peaked at number two, behind the Black Eyed Peas's "Boom Boom Pow" which topped for the Hot 100 for 12 weeks, making it his second top ten, but his first top-five hit single on the chart as a lead artist and his highest peak on the chart (following two number ones as a featured artist).
 The song sold one million downloads in 14 weeks in the United States.
 On May 26, 2009, the single was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.

 In Canada, it peaked at number seven on the Canadian Hot 100.
 After consistently remaining in the Hot 100's Top 20 for more than twenty weeks, "Blame It" took a sudden fall from number 22 to 34 in mid-July.

 Music video

 The music video premiered at 106 & Park on Wednesday, February 25, 2009.
-Cameo appearances in the video are made by many famous performers.
+Cameo appearances in the video are made by many famous performers, including but not exclusive to (in order of appearance) Jake Gyllenhaal, Forest Whitaker, Ron Howard, Quincy Jones, Morris Chestnut, Samuel L. Jackson, Cedric the Entertainer, Tatyana Ali, and Alicia Keys.
 BET named it their No. 1 music video for 2009 on their year-end Notarized countdown, beating out videos from artists such as Jay-Z, Maxwell, Alicia Keys and Young Money.

 Cover versions

 Metalcore band Of Mice & Men covered the track for the compilation album Punk Goes Pop 3, which was released on November 2, 2010.

-It was also covered by the cast of Glee for the second-season episode "Blame It on the Alcohol".
+It was also covered by the cast of Glee for the second season episode "Blame It on the Alcohol", with featured parts given to Kevin McHale, Mark Salling, Amber Riley and Naya Rivera.

 It is also reinterpreted as part of the polka medley "Polka Face" on "Weird Al" Yankovic's 2011 album Alpocalypse.